mnr/writing-wip/kwak-anthology.md

 // -----

-Araci's next call to Abundancy was easier; Robin answered after only one request.
+Araci's next call to Abundancy was easier; Robin answered immediately.

-"I'm going to need some help testing some crazy theories," asked Araci.
+"I'm going to need some help testing some crazy theories," said Araci.
 "You've got the knowledge to understand the internals of this problem and you might be interested in the corporate side.
 Would you care to meet with me?"

-Robin - who was no longer using a puppet - checked something off-screen.
-"I can get access to a Hestia oven and have a copy of the board Dakota was playing with.
+Robin - who no longer used a puppet - checked something off-screen.
+"I have access to a Hestia oven and a copy of the board Dakota was playing with.
 Is that the sort of set up you're looking for?"

 "Close enough," replied Araci.
 "Let's meet.
 I'll bring a meal."